private-octopus/picoquic/doc/parallel.md

 the first connection's thread, but the second connection cannot be accessed safely in that thread.
 Another thread might be accessing the connection at the same time, risking a race condition.

 Race conditions are a pain to debug.
-The developer is faced with random errors that are typically very hard to debug.
+The developer is faced with random errors that are often very hard to understand.
+The program may continue to execute for some time, until the corrupted state causes a visible error or a crash.
+At that point, the developer has a difficult task that requires analyzing logs and memory states, and trying to reproduce a variety of hypotheses.
-It is much more reliable to prevent these errors, having the API fail if it is not executed within the context of the application thread.

 To debug these issues, picoquic has the compile option `PICOQUIC_WITH_THREAD_CHECK`, which can be instantiated with